 When in tapping mode, "hard" tapping conditions are usually used to obtain good material sensitive contrast in phase imaging, while "light" tapping keeps the maximum of the topography data (see Fig. 1).
 "Light" tapping conditions imply lower free amplitudes and higher setpoint values.

-When in liquid, one can use AFM cantilevers without back side coating or AFM probes with chemically inert Cr-Au coating.
+When in liquid, one can use AFM probes without back side coating (HQ:CSC17/No Al) or AFM probes with a chemically inert Cr-Au coating (HQ:CSC17/Cr-Au BS or HQ:CSC17/Cr-Au).

 Sharper AFM tips provide higher lateral resolution.
 This advantage should be balanced against the scanning speed.